RomainPuech/Paper-Friend/TextEditor/README.md

   - myresources.qrc

 The cpp source file which is most base on `textedit.cpp` and `edit.cpp` which accomplish the basic function of the TextEditor.
 The `textedit.ui` is the UI file which is used to design the GUI of the TextEditor.
 The `myresources.qrc` is the resource file which is used to store the icon of the TextEditor.
 The `edit.h` and `textedit.h` are the header file which is used to declare the class of the TextEditor.

+## 4. Frontend and Backend Design
+### 4.1 Frontend Design
+- ① Complete the main software architecture and business logic
+- ② Design the GUI of the TextEditor
+- ③ Complete the function of loading and saving text

+We use the **Qt Desinger** to design the GUI of the TextEditor.
+The GUI of the TextEditor is shown as below:

 ---